rogermasclans/openalex2avro/readme.md

 # openalex2avro

-Welcome to the `openalex2avro` repository!
 This library transforms OpenAlex snapshots into Avro files, which can then be imported into data warehouses like Google BigQuery, Amazon Redshift, Snowflake, and Microsoft Azure.

 [OpenAlex](https://docs.openalex.org/) is a comprehensive and open dataset of scholarly works, authors, institutions, and other entities involved in scientific research.
 It provides detailed metadata and relationships between these entities, making it a valuable resource for research and analysis in the academic and scientific communities.